krzdur/da-toolkit/README.md

 ## Contribution

-Everyone is free and welcome to fork and use the code.
+Everyone is free and welcome to fork and reuse the code.